jonimatix/Mercedes_Benz_Greener_Manufacturing/README.md

 ## Explore
   - all int cols are 1 or 0
-  - some cat cols are not in dt_train, but in dt_test
+  - some cat cols hav values are not in dt_train, but in dt_test
-  - some cols are duplicated
+  - some cols are duplicated, some dups in dt_all, some in dt_train but not in dt_test, some the other way around
-  - some cols have the same value
+  - some cols have the same value in dt_train, but not in dt_test, some the other way around, no cols have same value in dt_all
   - the leaderboard is always a lot higher than local (try everything to avoid OVERFIT!!!)

 ## Init Ideas